Vampire: The Masquerade – Bloodlines 2: Release

-Abandoned release plans
+Initial release plans

 Bloodlines 2 was first teased in February 2019 with the release of a fake dating app, "Tender", created by Paradox and Alice & Smith.
 The app offered to use a "soulmate algorithm", matching them with sick people nearby based on the user's blood type.
 A Twitch livestream, and Paradox's official Twitter account also displayed a memo from fictional Tender CEO Malcolm Chandler noting the need to be prepared for 21 March 2019 in San Francisco, the date the game was publicly revealed.
 Initially scheduled for release in March 2020, the game was pushed back to an unspecified 2020 release date, and later delayed again to an unspecified 2021 release date.

-Release under The Chinese Room
+Eventual release

 Following the announcement of The Chinese Room taking over the project, the release of Bloodlines 2 was delayed beyond 2021, and experienced several further delays into 2025.
 Vampire: The Masquerade – Bloodlines 2 was released for PlayStation 5, Windows, and Xbox Series X/S on 21 October 2025.